DrSquidX/DatCord/README.md

 * Direct Messaging        - Privately chat with friends on the server.

-* Multi-Threaded          - The server can handle multiple clients at oncel, since it is multi-threaded(meaning that it could to many tasks at once, AKA Multi-Tasking).
+* Multi-Threaded          - The server can handle multiple clients at once, since it is multi-threaded(meaning that it could do many tasks at once, AKA Multi-Tasking).

 * Owner Account           - An account made for the server owner.
 It has the highest authority out of any of the clients.